 Finding the Best Air Rifle for You

-Dating back as early as 1580, air rifles contain a large amount of power and are most definitely not a toy.
+Air rifles date back as early as 1580, contain a large amount of power and are most definitely not a toy.
 Each air rifle is different, some are precharged pneumatics or the newer version, electronic precharged pneumatics, others are break action or nitro piston powered break barrels, CO2 or even variable pumped; break action rifles, however, are much more common today than any other type.

 Great for a variety of uses, air rifles can be used for activities such as plinking or target shooting, pest control and small game hunting; all air rifles can be used for plinking but only select guns acquire the power and force needed for hunting.
 The higher the velocity of the gun, the better it will be at taking down pests and other animals.